Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Numerical Experiments

 \subsection{Results and Discussion}

-\textbf{PACS.} Table \ref{tab:results1} shows the result with PACS dataset with $m=3$ clients.
+\textbf{PACS.} Table \ref{tab:results1} shows the results with the PACS dataset with $m=3$ clients.
 We make the following observations.
 First, existing style-based centralized DG methods, i.e., MixStyle and DSU, enhance the performance of both FedBN and DSGD by exposing models to a diversity of styles.
-However, applying these approaches does not allow the model to sufficiently explore diverse styles, as each device has access to only a limited set of styles or domains.
-We observe that \texttt{StyleDDG} addresses this limitation through style sharing and exploration in decentralized settings, resulting in a significant improvement in generalization capability.
+However, applying these approaches does not allow the model to sufficiently explore diverse styles in decentralized setups, as each device has access to only a limited set of styles or domains.
+We observe that \textsc{StyleDDG} addresses this limitation through style sharing and exploration in decentralized settings, resulting in a significant improvement in generalization capability.

-Table \ref{tab:results2} extends our results to a network of $m = 9$ devices connected via a random geometric graph with a radius of 0.8.
-We see that the performance gain of \texttt{StyleDDG} over the baselines becomes more pronounced, highlighting its advantage in larger networks with less connectivity among devices.
+Table \ref{tab:results2} extends our results to $m = 9$ devices connected via a random geometric graph with radius $r = 0.8$.
+We see that the performance gain of \textsc{StyleDDG} over the baselines becomes more pronounced, highlighting its advantage in larger networks with less connectivity among devices.

-\textbf{VLCS.} In Table \ref{tab:results3}, we also evaluate performance on another dataset, VLCS.
-Although the gains are smaller than those observed on PACS -- due to the relatively smaller style gap between domains in VLCS \cite{park2024stablefdg} -- \texttt{StyleDDG} still outperforms on all but one domain.
+\textbf{VLCS.} In Table \ref{tab:results3}, we evaluate performance on the VLCS dataset.
+Although the gains are smaller than those observed on PACS -- due to the relatively smaller style gap between domains in VLCS \cite{park2024stablefdg} -- \textsc{StyleDDG} still outperforms in all but one domain.

+\textbf{ResNet50.} In Table~\ref{tab:results4}, we explore the DG performance of our algorithm using a larger model, i.e., ResNet50 \cite{he2016deep}.
+Our results show that \textsc{StyleDDG} outperforms all baselines in all but one domain and is superior to them on average.
+Moreover, compared to the ResNet18 results given in Table~\ref{tab:results1}, we see a ${ \sim} 7\%$ increase in accuracy for all DG algorithms, which shows that larger models lead to higher-quality style statistics for DG.

-\textbf{Graph connectivity.} In Fig.~\ref{fig:graph_conn}, we vary radius of the random geometric graph in a network of $m=9$ devices and compare the performance of \texttt{StyleDDG} with DSDG for different connectivity levels of the network.
+\textbf{Graph Connectivity.} In Fig.~\ref{fig:graph_conn}, we vary the radius of the random geometric graph in a network of $m=9$ devices and compare the performance of \textsc{StyleDDG} with DSDG for different levels of connectivity of the network.
 We observe that our methodology maintains its superiority across different connectivity levels.
-Furthermore, the advantage of our method increases with higher graph connectivity, showing that it can better utilize the underlying device network to achieve DG.
-In other words, the strength of style sharing in our method becomes more significant if each device is connected to more neighbors, as it can be exposed to a larger set of styles beyond its own.
+Furthermore, the advantage of our method increases with higher graph connectivity, showing that it can better utilize the underlying network topology to achieve DG.
+In other words, the strength of style sharing in our method becomes more significant if each device is connected to more neighbors, as it can be exposed to a larger set of styles.